open-cogsci/osdoc/content/pages/escop2017.md

 __Tip__ — A test run is executed even faster by clicking the orange 'Run in window' button, which doesn't ask you how to save the logfile (and should therefore only be used for testing purposes).

 </div>

+## Extra assignments

+The solutions to these extra assingments can be found in the [experiment file](http://osf.io/jw7dr).

+### Extra 1: Add an instruction and goodbye screen

+Tips:

+- SKETCHPAD and FORM_TEXT_DISPLAY can present text
+- Good instructions are brief and concrete

+### Extra 2: Analyze the data

+Tips:

+- Run the experiment once on yourself
+- Open the data file in Excel, LibreOffice, or JASP

+### Extra 3: Divide the trials into multiple blocks

+Tips:

+- Use a break-if statement to break the loop after (say) 15 trials: `([count_trial_sequence]+1) % 15 = 0`
+- Add a new LOOP-SEQUENCE structure above the *block_loop* to repeat a block of trials multiple times
+- Disable the 'Evaluate on first cycle' option in the *block_loop* so that the break-if statement isn't evaluated when the `count_trial_sequence` variable doesn't yet exist
+- Enable the 'Resume after break' option in the *block_loop* to randomly sample without replacement from the LOOP table

+### Extra 4: Add accuracy and average response time feedback after every block

+First do Extra 3!

+Tips:

+- Use a FEEDBACK item to provide feedback
+- The variables `acc` and `avg_rt` contain the running accuracy and average reaction time

+### Extra 5: Counterbalance the response rule

+Tips:

+- The variable `subject_parity` is 'even' or 'odd'
+- This requires a simple INLINE_SCRIPT
+- Make sure that the instructions match the response rule!

 ## References